 At Planon, we see that customers are eager to make use of new and attractive software solutions.
 Just imagine if all these new technologies across a wide diversity of buildings could seamlessly integrate with one central software platform.
 That is why, at Planon, we take an agnostic approach to smart building technologies and integration.
 We work with our customers and partners to intelligently connect new technologies with our Planon Universe platform, so that our growing Planon community can always realize additional business value.

 For example, we have partnered with Schneider Electric and released Planon Connect for Building Advisor, a connector to Schneider Electric’s EcoStruxure™ Building Advisor platform, which provides 24/7 continuous monitoring of an organizations’ building systems and identifies faults in building equipment.
 When connected to Planon software, those building diagnostics can run through a series of automatic rules to send alerts and actionable insights to the correct team.
 Now Schneider Electric customers can benefit from Planon’s solutions, and Planon customers can connect with and benefit from Schneider’s solution.
-If you are interested in learning more about this partnership as well as understanding new benefits that these integrations can bring to your organization, you should sign up for our upcoming webinar, “Turning Smart Building Diagnostics into Smart Actions.”
+If you are interested in learning more about this partnership as well as understanding new benefits that these integrations can bring to your organization, I recommend you to watch our webinar, “Turning Smart Building Diagnostics into Smart Actions.”

 I mean it when I say that I have the best job at Planon.
 Together with my team, we are on top of all the new developments in the market.
 And we are continuously improving our product and network of solutions for the entire Planon community.
 Fantastic!